-× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2022 or \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 to For the transition period from Commission file number 1-5978 SIFCO Industries, Inc. (Exact name of registrant as specified in its charter) Ohio 34-0553950 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 970 East 64th Street, Cleveland Ohio 44103 (Address of principal executive offices) (Zip Code) (216) 881-8600 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered SIF NYSE American Common Shares

-Securities registered pursuant to Section 12(g) of the Securities Exchange Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \blacksquare

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \bowtie

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \mathbf{X} No \Box
+× 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF he fiscal year ended September 30 0, 2023 TRANSITION REPORT PUL or RSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF For t he transition period from to Commission file number 1 1-5978 SIFCO Industries, Inc. (Exact name of registrant as specified in Ohio 34-0553950 (State or other jurisdiction of incorpor (I.R.S.
+Employer Identification No.) 970 East 64th Street, Cle (Address of principal execu- 44103 (Address of principal execu- (216) 881-8600 (Zip Code) (Registrant's telephone number, including ar rea code) Commit ies registered pursuant to Section 1 Securit • • Title of each class Common Shares Trading Symbol(s) SIF Name of each exchange on which registered NYSE American Securit ties registered pursuant to Section 12(g) of the Securities Exchange Ac t: None. e by check mark if the registrant in No 🗷 is a well-known seasoned issuer, as d efined in Rule 405 of the Securities Act. e by check mark if the registrant in No 🗷 is not required to file reports pursuan t to Section 13 or Section 15(d) of the Act.
+Exchai nge Act of 1934 during the prec red to be filed by Section 13 or 15(d) of the Securities ter period that the registrant was required to file such lays.
+Yes 🗷 No 🗌 pursua that the (Section 232.405 of this chapter) dur v every Interactive Data File required to be submitted ring the preceding 12 months (or for such shorter period e by check mark whether the reg ng company (as defined in Rule 1 n accelerated filer, a non-accelerated filer, or a smaller large accelerated filer $\square$ a growth company $\square$ ccelerated filer non-accelerated d filer x smaller reporting company x emerging Indicat Yes □ . · strant is a shell company (as defined in Rule 12b-2 of the Act).

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes 🗷 No 🗌

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (as defined in Rule 12b-2 of the Exchange Act).

-large accelerated filer \Box accelerated filer \Box non-accelerated filer \Bbbk smaller reporting company \Bbbk emerging growth company \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).

-Yes 🗌 No 🗷

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on an attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, as of the last business day of the registrant's most recently completed second fiscal quarter is \$14,747,885.

-The number of the Registrant's Common Shares outstanding at November 30, 2022 was 6,098,217.

-Documents incorporated by reference: Portions of the definitive Proxy Statement for the Annual Meeting of Shareholders to be held on January 31, 2023 (Part III).
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant has filed a report on an attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$ If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, as of the last business day of the registrant's most recently completed second fiscal quarter is \$13,037,758.
+The number of the Registrant's Common Shares outstanding at November 30, 2023 was 6,104,439.
+Documents incorporated by reference: Portions of the definitive Proxy Statement for the Annual Meeting of Shareholders to be held on January 31, 2024 (including Part III thereof).